-Hotels.com (opens in new tab) lets you search just one site for accommodations at hundreds of thousands of properties.
+Hotels.com lets you search just one site for accommodations at hundreds of thousands of properties.
 Plus, its rewards program is simple: For every ten nights you spend at any combination of the program’s 500,000 member properties, you’ll earn a free night’s stay.
+As a member, you also unlock an average discount of 15% on select hotels.
 Similarly, HotelTonight is an app that lets users book hotels at low last-minute rates.
-Priceline Express Deals (opens in new tab) helps you find the best bargains, but there’s a catch.
+Priceline Express Deals helps you find the best bargains, but there’s a catch.
 Priceline doesn’t tell you which hotel you’re booking until after you pay.

-And while TripAdvisor.com (opens in new tab) doesn’t sell rooms per se, it does return a detailed list of hotels that are close to your destination.
-The site links you to partner sites, such as Expedia, Travelocity and Hotels.com for fulfillment.
+And try TripAdvisor.com for a detailed list of rated hotels (and excursions) that are close to your destination.
+The site links you to partner sites, such as Expedia and Travelocity for fulfillment.
 Click on the "check rates" button and select the site or sites you’d like to try — a new window with results will open for each partner.

 Best Websites to Save on Vacation Rentals

-If you don’t mind college-dorm level amenities, check out Hostelworld.com. (opens in new tab) The site lists 36,000 properties in 178 countries around the globe and includes reviews.
+At the other end of the scale, if you don’t mind college-dorm-level amenities, check out Hostelworld.com.
+The site lists 36,000 properties in 178 countries around the globe and includes reviews.

 Best Websites to Save on Rental Cars

-Hotwire often offers the best published deals on cars by collecting rates from its eight rental car company partners, including Alamo, Enterprise and Hertz.
-The site also offers "hot rates" from rental companies that won’t be identified until after you’ve paid. (opens in new tab)
+Hotwire often offers the best-published deals on cars by collecting rates from its eight rental car company partners, including Alamo, Enterprise and Hertz.
+The site also offers "hot rates" from rental companies that aren't identified until after you’ve paid.

-And while Hotwire does offer some good prepaid rental car deals in certain international cities, you’d want to check out AutoEurope’s (opens in new tab) for the best deals for driving overseas.
+And while Hotwire does offer some good prepaid rental car deals, in certain international cities for the best overseas auto deals you should check out AutoEurope.
 It offers rentals at more than 20,000 locations worldwide, and customer service is available 24/7.